Tetsouo/Gearswap/docs/user/features/watchdog.md

 **Solution:**

-1. Verify `INIT_WATCHDOG.lua` is included in your job file
+1. Verify `INIT_SYSTEMS.lua` is included in your job file (watchdog is part of universal systems)
 2. Check for Lua errors: `//gs debugmode`
 3. Reload GearSwap: `//gs c reload`